cpbotha/cpbotha.github.io/content/posts/2016-01-02-when-we-can-lets-use-signal-instead-of-whatsapp.md

 However, WhatsApp belongs to Facebook.

-Although Facebook [has promised otherwise][1], the temptation to link all of your WhatsApp messages with Facebook logins (a straight-forward process, as they have the mobile phone numbers of a great number of their users) must be **quite** tempting to the people at Facebook.
+Although Facebook [has promised otherwise][1] (fast-forward a few years: Yes, they did break that promise.
+See updates at the end of this post.), the temptation to link all of your WhatsApp messages with Facebook logins (a straight-forward process, as they have the mobile phone numbers of a great number of their users) must be **quite** tempting to the people at Facebook.
 Imagine how well they would then be able to target their advertising, based on their access to both your Facebook profile and your private WhatsApp messages!

 Fortunately, we now have an open source app, called [Signal][2] (available on [Android][3], [IOS][4] and the desktop), which performs end-to-end encryption